 But don’t feel too bad.
 Some of the most popular and iconic dog breeds are in the same IQ class.
 For example, the Shih Tzu, Pekingese, Beagle, Bulldog, Mastiff, Basset Hound and Chow Chow all have the same degree of intelligence.

-There’s no denying a sizable gap when comparing the Bloodhound to the smartest of the pack.
-The top 10 smartest dog breeds are in a category of their own.
+There’s no denying that there’s sizable gap when comparing Bloodhounds to the brightest.
+The top 10 smartest dog breeds are in a class of their own.
 So what’s the difference in obedience and working IQ of these two IQ class?

 The smartest dog breeds is capable of learning a new command with fewer than 5 repetitions.
 Not only can they learn a basic command in a few minutes, but also learn at least 40 times faster than a typical Bloodhound.

 What’s more, the smartest dogs are able to obey a known command (on the first attempt) with a 95% or better success rate!
-Compared to the Bloodhound, this class of intelligent dogs are almost four times more obedient.
+Compared to the Bloodhound, this class of bright dogs is nearly four times more obedient.

-Coincidentally, the smartest dogs are also some of the most popular.
-Breeds such as the Blue Heeler, Poodle, Golden Retriever, Labrador, Sheltie, German Shepherd and Rottweiler are all in this class.
+Coincidentally, the smartest breeds are also some of the most popular.
+Breeds such as the Blue Heeler, Poodle, Golden Retriever, Labrador, Sheltie, GSD and Rottweiler are all in this class.
 It makes sense why they’re popular – they’re easy to train!

 So why did Bloodhounds rank so low for “dog intelligence?”
-There could be a number of factors, such as the stubborn and independent streaks of the breed.
-This could also be because of the inquisitive or curious nature of the Bloodhound.
+There could be a number of factors, such as their stubborn and independent streaks.
+It could also be because of the inquisitive or curious nature of the Bloodhound.

-However, the main reason is the structure of the intelligence test.
+However, the main reason for the low scores is due to the structure of the intelligence test.
 It’s extremely difficult to standardize an IQ test for dogs because all dogs have different motivators.
-It’s why breeds that enjoy working for the sake of working perform well on the test.
+It’s why working dogs who actually enjoy working performed well on the test.

-That said, here are two other reasons that contribute to the Bloodhound’s shockingly low ranking on Stanley Coren’s intelligence test:
+That said, here are the two main reasons that contribute to the Bloodhound’s shockingly low ranking on Stanley Coren’s intelligence test: